AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/unstaking.md

 **What is a Chunk?**

-Each unlocking request is recorded as a Chunk — a specific amount of tokens paired with the block at which they become withdrawable.
+Each unlocking request is recorded as a Chunk, a specific amount of tokens paired with the block at which they become withdrawable.

 *Example: "1000 ASTR is undergoing the unlocking period and will be available for transfer at block 42,000,000."*